PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 complete guarded shape result without broadening the rewrite-only guard or changing the following mixed-Concat owner.

+Primary final mixed-Concat reconciliation staging extends the gate to `573 passed in 28.97s`.
+The complete counter and unchanged guard now retain the opt-in shape result without changing adapter insertion, rewiring, output metadata, sorting, or the following Concat-axis owner.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.